 In opera, Paul Goodwin‘s successes have included Cosi fan Tutte at the Royal Danish Opera, Copenhagen, Iphigénie en Tauride at the Komische Oper Berlin, The Rape of Lucretia at the Teatro Real Madrid, Orlando at both Scottish Opera and Opera Australia, Handel’s Jephta at Welsh National Opera and Riccardo Primo at the Staatstheater Karlsruhe.
 In Carmel he has conducted Mozart’s Idomeneo, The Magic Flute, Cosi fan Tutte and Bernstein’s Trouble in Tahiti.

-In the 2021-22 season guest engagements include the Carmel Bach Festival Orchestra and Chorus, Warsaw National Philharmonic, Kraków Philharmonic and Israel Camerata.
+In the 2022-2023 season guest engagements include the Warsaw National Philharmonic, the Orquesta Ciudad de Granada and the Rheinische Philharmonie Koblenz.

 For 11 years Paul was the Associate Conductor of the Academy of Ancient Music with whom he toured extensively and made recordings of Schutz choral music, Mozart’s singspiel Zaide and two discs of music by John Tavener.
 Three of these CDs were nominated for Grammy (USA) and Gramophone (UK) awards.
 He was Principal Guest Conductor of the English Chamber Orchestra for 6 years, collaborating with artists such as Kiri Te Kanawa, Joshua Bell, Maria João Pires, Mstislav Rostropovich and Magdalena Kožená.
 He has recorded CDs of Strauss, Hartmann, Handel’s Riccardo Primo and Athalia, and a highly acclaimed CD of Elgar’s Nursery Suite for Harmonia Mundi.
 He has collaborated with the Münchner Rundfunk Orchester on two discs for Sony, one of Prokoviev‘s Peter and the Wolf paired with Paddington Bear, and the other accompanying the violinist Charlie Siem in virtuoso violin music of Kreisler, called “Underneath the stars”.